-In September 2014, AOG and OGL each became tax resident in the U.K., although they will both remain Bermuda-based companies.
-As companies that are not incorporated in the U.K., each intends to manage their affairs in such a way as to establish and maintain status as tax resident in the U.K. As U.K. tax resident companies, both AOG and OGL are required to file corporation tax returns with Her Majesty's Revenue & Customs ("HMRC").
-Each is subject to U.K. corporation tax in respect of its worldwide profits (both income and capital gains), subject to any applicable exemptions.
+In September 2014, AOG became tax resident in the U.K., although will remain a Bermuda-based company.
+As the company is not incorporated in the U.K., it intends to manage its affairs in such a way as to establish and maintain status as tax resident in the U.K. As an U.K. tax resident company, AOG is required to file a corporation tax return with His Majesty's Revenue & Customs ("HMRC").
+AOG is subject to U.K. corporation tax in respect of its worldwide profits (both income and capital gains), subject to any applicable exemptions.
 The main rate of corporation tax is 20% currently; such rate fell from 21% as of April 1, 2015.
-The Company does not expect that AOG's or OGL's becoming U.K. tax resident will result in any material change in the group's overall tax charge.
-The Company expects that the dividends received by AOG or OGL from their direct subsidiaries will be exempt from U.K. corporation tax due to the exemption in section 931D of the U.K. Corporation Tax Act 2009.
+The Company does not expect that AOG's becoming U.K. tax resident will result in any material change in the group's overall tax charge.
+The Company expects that the dividends received by AOG from its direct subsidiaries will be exempt from U.K. corporation tax due to the exemption in section 931D of the U.K. Corporation Tax Act 2009.
 In addition, any dividends paid by AOG to its shareholders should not be subject to any withholding tax in the U.K. The U.K. government implemented a new tax regime for "controlled foreign companies" ("CFC regime") effective January 1, 2013.
 The Company does not expect any profits of non-U.K. resident members of the group to be taxed under the CFC regime.